lizmat/articles/towards-more-coverage-3.md

 ## Code::Coverage
 With the `Code::Coverable` module now being operational, it was time to package this up in a module that would actually create coverage information.

-And that became [`Code::Coverage`](https://raku.land/zef:lizmat/Code::Coverage) module.
+And that became the [`Code::Coverage`](https://raku.land/zef:lizmat/Code::Coverage) module.
 And in its simplest use, it looks like this:
 ```raku
 use Code::Coverage;